August 24, 2018

-PennDOT to Repair, Pave Route 72 through Manheim and Rapho Twp.
+PennDOT to Prep Rt.
+72 for Paving in Manheim Borough, Rapho Twp.

-The $2,741,604 contract was awarded on November 17, 2017, to Pennsy Supply, Inc., of Annville, Lebanon County, and includes coordinated utility work, curb cut work required by the Americans with Disabilities Act on Route 772, drainage cross pipe replacement, inlet adjustment and repair work, roadway base repair, curb-to-curb removal of the top layer of asphalt and resurfacing with a 3-inch Superpave asphalt overlay, guiderail replacement, and new signs and pavement markings.
+The $2,741,604 contract was awarded to Pennsy Supply, Inc., of Annville, Lebanon County, and includes coordinated utility work, drainage pipe replacement, inlet adjustment and repair work, roadway base repair, curb-to-curb removal of the top layer of asphalt and resurfacing with a 3-inch Superpave asphalt overlay, guiderail replacement, and new signs and pavement markings.
 Work under this construction contract is scheduled to be completed by mid-December 2018.

-PennDOT advises travelers that the contractor has agreed not to restrict travel lanes between 6:00 AM and 8:30 AM, and between 3:30 PM and 6:00 PM.
-Motorists may encounter lane shifts and single-lane restrictions with flaggers directing traffic through the work zone during daylight hours for drainage pipe, inlet and sanitary sewer work.
-Eventually a weekend detour, from Friday at 8:00 PM to Monday at 6:00 AM, will be implemented as crews replace drainage cross pipe at two locations on Route 72 north of Manheim Borough.
+PennDOT advises travelers that the contractor will not restrict travel lanes between 6:00 AM and 8:30 AM, and between 3:30 PM and 6:00 PM within the Manheim Borough limits.
+During working hours, motorists may encounter lane shifts and single-lane restrictions with flaggers directing traffic through the work zone during daylight hours as crews remove the top layer of asphalt in advance of paving the leveling and final wearing courses.

 Sections of Route 72 average more than 15,500 vehicles traveled daily.
 To avoid delays, travelers should allow for additional time in their plans or seek an alternate route.